- Don't put anything about your real self on the internet.

 - Once your kids are old enough to understand this then they can go on the internet 100% unsupervised.

 - Never answer security questions with the correct facts.
-Make up a pattern of answers that you can answer, treat them like passwords (Use a Password Manager).
+Make up a pattern of answers that you can answer, treat them like passwords (Remember them in the Password Manager).